Nevenall/ghosting-the-edge/manuscript.md

 You can also hack your own body.
 One hack is so ubiquitous that every ganger has a mod for it is turning off pain sensors.
 This is one reason that cyborgs can roll Physique to resist any attacks.

 In fact, there's an urban legend that's been attributed to various street samurai over the years, but the gist of it goes, this cyborg samurai gets his eyes and ears destroyed by an improvised explosive when he's fighting these gangers.
-They figure he'll be easy to wear down now that he's blinded, but he's hacks his cyborg body by rerouting the touch perception of his skin to his eyes and boosting the touch sensitivity so high that he could “see and hear” where the gangers were coming from as they shouted at him and compressed the air that touched his super sensitive skin.
+They figure he'll be easy to wear down now that he's blinded, but he's hacks his cyborg body by rerouting the touch perception of his skin to his eyes and boosting the touch sensitivity so high that he could "see and hear" where the gangers were coming from as they shouted at him and compressed the air that touched his super sensitive skin.
 And he didn't have to feel the pain where they hit him.

 #### Cyber Prosthetics